 Day 13: Sunday 20 July

 Spend the day discovering the delights of Tallinn; a fascinating combination of quaint medieval old town, and gleaming, glass-fronted new metropolis.
 Visit Kadriorg, a leafy park laid out by Peter the Great, with a palace at its centre, and home of the finest art museum in the Baltics.
-There will be a private guided tour (groups only) for about 90 minutes in the morning, to really discover the city and its quirks.
+There will be a private, guided tour for about 2 hours in the morning (10am), to really discover the city and its quirks.
 Mileage: 0

 Day 14: Monday 21 July